apexfarm/ApexDI/README.md

 ### 3.3 Generic Factory

-Generic service enables reusing the same factory to create a family of services adapt to different scenarios.
+Generic service enables reusing the same factory and a template class to create a family of services.

 ```java
 public class EmailWriter implements IEmailWriter, IWriter { ... }